Siege of Budapest: Aftermath

 The remaining defenders finally surrendered 13 February 1945.
 German and Hungarian military losses were high, with entire divisions having been eliminated.
-The Germans lost all or most of the 13th Panzer Division, 60th Panzergrenadier Division Feldherrnhalle, 8th SS Cavalry Division Florian Geyer and the 22nd SS Volunteer Cavalry Division Maria Theresa.
+The Germans lost all or most of the 13th Panzer Division, 60th Panzergrenadier Division Feldherrnhalle, 8th SS Cavalry Division Florian Geyer and the 22nd SS Volunteer Cavalry Division.
 The Hungarian I Corps was virtually annihilated, as well as the 10th and 12th Infantry Divisions and the 1st Armored Division.

-The Soviet forces suffered between 100,000 and 160,000 casualties.
+In 108 days of fighting for Budapest, including losses incurred in action outside of the city, the Soviet forces suffered 320,082 casualties.
 The Soviets claimed that they had trapped 180,000 German and Hungarian 'fighters' in the pocket, and declared they had captured 110,000 of these soldiers.
 However, immediately after the siege, they rounded up thousands of Hungarian civilians and added them to the prisoner-of-war count, allowing the Soviets to validate their previously inflated figures.

 Budapest lay in ruins, with more than 80 percent of its buildings destroyed or damaged, with historical buildings like the Hungarian Parliament Building and the Castle among them.
 All seven bridges spanning the Danube were destroyed.

+This battle occupies a prominent place among the urban battles of the Second World War, due to the number of casualties, the brutality of the fighting, and its prolonged duration.
+Historian Krisztián Ungváry writes:The siege of Budapest was one of the longest and bloodiest city battles of the Second World War.
+From the appearance of the first Soviet tanks on the outskirts of the capital on 3 November 1944 until the capture of Buda Castle Hill on 13 February 1945, 102 days passed (fighting in the city itself began on 24 December, lasting for 51 days).
+In contrast, Berlin fell within two weeks and Vienna within five days, while Paris and the rest of the European capitals—except for Warsaw—saw no fighting at all.
+Other German “fortresses”— for example, Konigsberg and Breslau—resisted for shorter periods, 77 and 82 days, respectively. ...The battle for Budapest was equaled in ferocity only by those for Leningrad, Stalingrad, and Warsaw.With the exception of Operation Spring Awakening (Unternehmen Frühlingserwachen), which was launched in March 1945, the Siege of Budapest was the last major operation on the southern front for the Germans.
+The siege further depleted the Wehrmacht and especially the Waffen-SS.
+For the Soviet troops, the Siege of Budapest was a final rehearsal before the Battle of Berlin.
+It also allowed the Soviets to launch the Vienna offensive.
+On 13 April 1945, exactly two months after the surrender of Budapest, Vienna fell.